 Upgraded windows 10 software

 Unable to handle good gameplay without making upgrades

 No real unique features

-This HP Laptop is definitely a budget choice and I can definitely say this is at the lower end of the laptops within this price range.
+This HP Laptop is definitely a budget choice and I can definitely say this is at the lower end of gaming laptops under 600 dollars.